thunderboltthor/noople/README.md

 ### Reflected XSS

-To fix this, use `escape`
+To fix this, use `escape`.
+See [Flask escape](https://flask.palletsprojects.com/en/1.1.x/api/#flask.escape)

 ### Stored XSS

-To fix this, use `escape`
+To fix this, use `escape`.
+See [Flask escape](https://flask.palletsprojects.com/en/1.1.x/api/#flask.escape)

 ### SQL injection

-To fix this, used bind variables
+To fix this, used bind variables.
+See [sqlite3: execute](https://docs.python.org/3/library/sqlite3.html#sqlite3.Cursor.execute)